Get Me Bodied: Background and development

-Beyoncé began working on her second solo studio album B'Day following the conclusion of filming of Dreamgirls.
-She revealed: "[When filming ended] I had so many things bottled up, so many emotions, so many ideas".
-Beyoncé contacted American songwriter and producer Sean Garrett, and booked him at the Sony Music Studios in New York City, New York, where "Get Me Bodied" was recorded.
-She also called American hip hop producer and rapper Kasseem "Swizz Beatz" Dean, her sister Solange, her cousin Angela Beyince, and songwriter Makeba Riddick.
-Beyoncé took inspiration from Solange, who helped in the writing process of the song, and former Destiny's Child bandmates Kelly Rowland and Michelle Williams.
-In "Get Me Bodied", she mentioned "three best friends" because she was thinking of them while writing.
-While working on the lyrics, Swizz Beatz and the other producers in the team handled its production.
+Following the completion of filming for Dreamgirls, Beyoncé began working on her second solo studio album, B'Day.
+Reflecting on that period, she stated, "[When filming ended] I had so many things bottled up, so many emotions, so many ideas".

+To bring this ideas to life, Beyoncé reached out to American songwriter and producer Sean Garrett, and booked a session at Sony Music Studios in New York City, New York, where "Get Me Bodied" was recorded.
+She also enlisted American hip hop producer and rapper Kasseem "Swizz Beatz" Dean, her sister Solange, her cousin Angela Beyince, and songwriter Makeba Riddick.

+Beyoncé drew inspiration from Solange, who contributed to the songwriting process, as well as former Destiny's Child bandmates Kelly Rowland and Michelle Williams.
+The lyric "three best friends" was a direct reference to Rowland and Williams, capturing the bond they shared.
+While Beyonce focused on the song's lyrical content, Swizz Beatz and the production team crafted it's energetic beat.